Loaf Pan Planter with Twisted Wire Handle Video Tutorial

 - Hook folded end over a secured screw

-- Engage drill into the forward direction, let the wire twist to your desired look.
+- Engage the drill in the forward direction, let the wire twist to your desired look.

 - Remove the wire from the screw